cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/calendar.md

 Major Assignment: n/a

-Intended Take-aways: Integrated View of Material
+Intended Takeaways: Integrated View of Material